 Glamping and cycling go hand in hand.
 Is there a better way is there to continue your cycling adventure, but still have a comfy warm nights’ sleep?
 In Scotland, you’ll find many glamping sites on cycling routes or at specific mountain bike trail centres.

 The Scottish mountain bike trail centres are famous around the globe for catering for all abilities, all weather and world class riding.
-Glentress is the most famous is part of the 7 Stanes network, where there is first class Wigwam accommodation right at the trail head.
+Glentress is the most famous is part of the 7 Stanes network.

 The Scottish Borders is probably the busiest cycling area at the moment, and you expect so with the Tweedlove Festival and events that go on throughout the year.
 Catering events for all abilities, competitive or non-competitive, road and off road, you will find something for you.
 There are plenty of other cycling festivals around Scotland, including the Rock & Road Cycling Festival, Angus Cycling Festival, Fort William World Cup (which is an amazing day out!) and many more can be found at Bike Events Scotland.